Highgate Cemtery, London

 Valley of the Temples, Oahu, Hawaii, US

-We’ve been to the Hawaiian Islands multiple times, but haven’t really explored Oahu.
-The photos of Valley of the Temples really peaked our curiosity.
+We’ve been to the Hawaiian Islands multiple times, but haven’t explored Oahu.
+The photos of the Valley of the Temples really piqued our curiosity.

 Road to the Valley of the Temples Cemetery, Oahu Hawaii